christianacca/web-api-starter/docs/deploy-app.md

 ## Deploying (infrastructure + app) locally from dev machine

+> [!CAUTION]
-> **CRITICAL**: creating the infrastructure from your local dev machine using the provision script below (./tools/infrastructure/provision-azure-resources.ps1)
+> creating the infrastructure from your local dev machine using the provision script below (./tools/infrastructure/provision-azure-resources.ps1)
 > will likely cause the Infrastructure CI/CD pipeline to fail for the environment that you deployed to locally.
 > This is because the AAD groups will be created with your identity as the owner, and NOT the service principal that the
 > pipeline uses.
 This will cause the pipeline to fail when it tries to add a group member